Do you need to change your digital marketing strategy?

 Social media has a big problem.

 Facebook is losing users due to data privacy concerns.
 Google+ has closed down.
 Twitter is becoming more political than social.

-All these negative factors have and will make social media marketing far less effective.
+All these negative factors have and will make social media marketing campaigns far less effective.